aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Run `MIXER` inside DOSBox.

-You can also use the ALSA mixer on the Linux commandline:
+You can also use this mixer on the Linux commandline:

     alsamixer

 ## Mouse Support

-Dowload [CuteMouse](http://cutemouse.sourceforge.net/) and run it inside DOSBox with `CTMOUSE`
+Download [CuteMouse](http://cutemouse.sourceforge.net/) and run it inside DOSBox with `CTMOUSE`

 You could add that command to the `[autoexec]` section in `dosbox.conf` if you like.

 You can adjust mouse sensitivity like `CTMOUSE /R5`, the R number can be 1 to 9 (0 is auto).

-You can also adjust mouse sensitivity with `sensitivity` setting in `dosbox.conf`
+You can also adjust mouse sensitivity with `sensitivity` setting in the DOSBox config file.

 ## Limitations

 On some systems, the DOSBox window won't consume the whole screen.
-This might only happen on laptops.
+This is more likely to happen on laptops.
+Desktop monitors may have hardware scaling options, play around with the physical menu buttons on the monitor.

-DOSBox's aspect correction is ugly (it just inserts an extra line every 4). hq2x helps a lot with this.
+DOSBox's aspect correction can be ugly (it just inserts an extra line every 4).
+Nice scaling modes like `hq2x` help with this.
 You can't use OpenGL scaling on the framebuffer to scale properly.

+Keep in mind that DOSBox in text mode will always be small, but graphics modes will scale up depending on the `scaler` value you've set in the DOSBox config file.

+Normal DOSBox cannot scale up past 3x.
+Some of the forks like [Daum](http://ykhwong.x-y.net/) have 4x and 5x scaling for larger screen resolutions, but installing those is beyond the scope of this tutorial.

 ## Advanced Topics